Clinical Practice in Exercise Physiology 2 (9382.2)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-UC Student Clinical Exercise Physiology Placement Handbook (2021)
+- UC Student and Supervisor Clinical Exercise Physiology Placement Handbook (2023)

 In revising for the Final Exit Exam, refer to specified texts/required readings for clinical units taught in the degree.
 Additionally, for skills practice in preparation for final placements in Block 3 and 4 and the Exit Exam, the following book is recommended as a reference:

 Marlow, N., Hastings, K., Hansson, J. Exercise & Sports Science Australia's Outcome Measures for Exercise Physiologists: Ensuring Evidence-Based Practice.
 (ISBN 978-0-9873065-9-3).
 Available from www.essa.org.au

 Extensions & Late submissions

 Students must have completed all placement requirements, including documentation, to be eligible to sit the Exit Exam.

 Students who have completed their placements (including meeting hours, competency assessments) but still have outstanding placement documentation will not be eligible to sit the Exit Exam; unless the delay in documentation submission is directly due to their clinical supervisor (i.e. the student has provided clinical documentation to their supervisor, and are awaiting this to be returned).